The Sun Ain't Gonna Shine (Anymore)

 The tears are always clouding your eyes

-When you're without love - Baby
+When you're without love, baby

-Is a place you're in
+Emptiness is the place you're in

-But no more to win
+There's nothing to lose but no more to win

-Lonely, without you baby
+Lonely, without you, baby

-Girl I need you
+Girl, I need you

 I can't go on

-'The sun ain't gonna shine anymore'
+Sun ain't gonna shine anymore

 The sun ain't gonna shine anymore

-(Repeat till fade) Writer/s: Bob Crewe, Bob Gaudio
+The sun ain't gonna shine anymore Writer/s: Bob Crewe, Bob Gaudio

 Publisher: Sony/ATV Music Publishing LLC, Universal Music Publishing Group